-- 1. Students who fail to maintain at least a 2.75 cumulative grade point average will be placed on academic probation and will be required to earn a minimum semester grade point average of 2.75 or above in subsequent semesters until the cumulative grade point deficiency is removed.
-Failure to attain at least a 2.75 semester grade point average may result in dismissal from the program. - 2.
-Earning a grade of "D" or "F" in any one class.
+1. Students who fail to maintain at least a 2.75 cumulative grade point average will be placed on academic probation and will be required to earn a minimum semester grade point average of 2.75 or above in subsequent semesters until the cumulative grade point deficiency is removed.
+Failure to attain at least a 2.75 semester grade point average may result in dismissal from the program.

+2. Earning a grade of "D" or "F" in any one class.

-The courses that comprise the curriculum for the Master of Education degree were designed by the faculty of the School of Education and faculty from other areas of specialization to meet current United States Department of Education requirements as stated in the Higher Education Act, Texas Education Agency rules and regulations, Texas Teacher Standards, as well as area market demands.
+The courses that comprise the curriculum for the Master of Education degree were designed by the faculty of the School of Education to meet current United States Department of Education requirements as stated in the Higher Education Act, Texas Education Agency rules and regulations, Texas Standards, as well as area market demands.
+Students will take 12 credit hours of foundation courses and a minimum of 18 credit hours of courses specific to their chosen specialization.

-Foundation Courses for the Teacher Certification, Specialization: twelve (12) semester hours
+Foundation Courses for the Teacher Certification, Curriculum and Instruction, and Sports Leadership Specializations: twelve (12) semester hours